-During the first quarter of 2019, a parent-level guarantee was added to the European RPA and the Singapore RPA (as such terms are defined below).
-As a result, the \$109.4 million of receivables outstanding under the European RPA and the Singapore RPA as of April 30, 2019 is reported as long-term debt in the interim condensed consolidated balance sheet because the Company intends to refinance these obligations on a long-term basis and has the intent and ability to consummate a long-term refinancing by exercising the renewal option in the respective agreement or entering into new financing arrangements.
+During the first quarter of 2019, a parent-level guarantee was added to the European RPA and Singapore RPA (as such term is defined below).
+During the third quarter of 2019, in conjunction with execution of the European RFA, the parent level guarantee was removed for the European RFA.
+The \$4.9 million outstanding on the Singapore RPA as of July 31, 2019 is reported as long-term debt in the interim condensed consolidated balance sheet because the Company intends to refinance these obligations on a long-term basis and has the intent and ability to consummate a long-term refinancing by exercising the renewal option in the respective agreement or entering into new financing arrangements.

-In 2012, Cooperage Receivables Finance B.V. (the "Main SPV") and Greif Coordination Center BVBA, an indirect wholly owned subsidiary of Greif, Inc. ("Seller"), entered into the Nieuw Amsterdam Receivables Purchase Agreement (the "European RPA") with affiliates of a major international bank (the "Purchasing Bank Affiliates").
-On April 17, 2019, the Main SPV and Seller amended and extended the term of the existing European RPA through April 17, 2020.
-Under the European RPA, as amended, the maximum amount of receivables that may be sold and outstanding under the European RPA at any time is €100.0 million (\$111.5 million as of April 30, 2019).
-Under the terms of the European RPA, the Company has the ability to loan excess cash to the Purchasing Bank Affiliates in the form of a subordinated loan receivable.
+Under the previous European RPA, as amended, the maximum amount of receivables that could be sold and outstanding under the European RPA at any time was €100 million (\$111.4 million as of July 31, 2019).
+Under the terms of the European RPA, the Company had the ability to loan excess cash to the Purchasing Bank Affiliates in the form of the subordinated loan receivable.

-Under the terms of the European RPA, the Company has agreed to sell trade receivables meeting certain eligibility requirements that the Seller had purchased from other indirect wholly-owned subsidiaries of the Company under a factoring agreement.
+Under the terms of the previous European RPA, the Company had agreed to sell trade receivables meeting certain eligibility requirements that the Seller had purchased from other indirect wholly-owned subsidiaries of the Company under a factoring agreement.
 Prior to November 1, 2018, the structure of the transactions provided for a legal true sale, on a revolving basis, of the receivables transferred from the Company's various subsidiaries to the respective Purchasing Bank Affiliates.
-The purchaser funds an initial purchase price of a certain percentage of eligible receivables based on a formula, with the initial purchase price approximating 75 percent to 90 percent of eligible receivables.
-The remaining deferred purchase price is settled upon collection of the receivables.
+The purchaser funded an initial purchase price of a certain percentage of eligible receivables based on a formula, with the initial purchase price approximating 75 percent to 90 percent of eligible receivables.
+The remaining deferred purchase price was settled upon collection of these receivables.

 In October 2007, Greif Singapore Pte.
 Ltd., an indirect wholly-owned subsidiary of Greif, Inc., entered into the Singapore Receivable Purchase Agreement (the "Singapore RPA") with a major international bank.
-The maximum amount of aggregate receivables that may be financed under the Singapore RPA is 15.0 million Singapore Dollars (\$11.0 million as of April 30, 2019).
+The maximum amount of aggregate receivables that may be financed under the Singapore RPA is 15.0 million Singapore Dollars (\$10.9 million as of July 31, 2019).

 Under the terms of the Singapore RPA, the Company has agreed to sell trade receivables in exchange for an initial purchase price of approximately 90 percent of the eligible receivables.
-The remaining deferred purchase price is settled upon collection of the receivables.
+The remaining deferred purchase price is settled upon collection of those receivables.